Alexander Negris

-Alexander Negris (1805 - 1860/80; Ἀλέξανδρος Νέγρης) was a military colonel, author, philologist, and professor.
+Alexander Negris (c.
+1805 - 1860/80; Ἀλέξανδρος Νέγρης) was a military colonel, author, philologist, and professor.
 He participated in the Greek War of Independence with other members of his family; indeed, he was a member of the phanariots family's Negris and Ypsilanti.
 He was the first lecturer of Modern Greek at Harvard University and set the framework for Evangelinos Apostolides Sophocles.
 He was a Greek language philologist and linguist and wrote countless books in Greek for the education of the English-speaking world.

 Negris was a member of different organizations all over the world and honorary member of the Archaeological Society of Athens.
 The Ypsilanti township in Michigan is named after his uncle Demetrios Ypsilantis.

 History

 Alexander was born in Constantinople.
 The family was part of the Faneri district of Constantinople.
 His father was Alexander and his mother was Eleni.
 His grandfather was Constantine Ypsilantis.
 His uncles were Alexander Ypsilantis and Demetrios Ypsilantis.
 Alexander became a member of the Filiki Eteria.
 They were one of the most important family alliances of the Greek War of Independence.
 He briefly visited Russia.
 When Alexander was sixteen the Greek War of Independence broke out and he was an active participant.
 He was the General Secretary for Western Greece.
 Towards the end of the 1820s he was dispatched to the United States.
 His cousin Konstantinos Negris was sent to study in France by Alexandros Mavrokordatos.
 While Alexander was in the United States he lectured at Harvard University and began to publish books.